nkarl/wsu-cpts-453-graph-theory/homeworks/Course Paper/Paper.md

 2.

 Thanks to node representation/embedding learning, (embedding: mapping individual nodes to fixed-size real-valued vectors).
-In other words, a feature vector can be abstracted away into a representational node in a HyperNetwork.
+In other words, a feature vector can be abstracted away into a representative node in a HyperNetwork.

 **Transition to Graph [[#2.
 Graph HyperNetworks for Network Architectures Search (NAS)|HyperNetworks]]**.

+This leads us to HyperNetwork.
+HyperNetworks are indeed very useful in represent the manifolds of high dimensional input.

 **Illustrate the importance of graph representation** via [[HW5#^a39b5a|manifolds]].